NoyanTM/ai-course/task-final/README.md

 Geocoding and GIS data analysis with AI and address normalization / generation
 1. [Geocoding](https://en.wikipedia.org/wiki/Address_geocoding) - task for converting or searching addresses or some title / name / description for specific location to the particular coordinates on the map.
 In the other hand, we have reverse geocoding, that does the opposite.
 2. This task is highly related on the both NLP (Natural Language Processing) and vector / spatial data analysis.
-3. In modern days, it could be solved with vast amount of toolkit and technologies: from LLM, SLM, just tokenizers, parsers, embeddings, etc.
+3. In modern days, it could be solved with vast amount of toolkit and technologies: from LLM, SLM, just tokenizers, parsers, embeddings, NER, etc.
-4. Additionally, some examples with LabelStudio, NER, text data

 Installation:
 ```